Ty France Player Props: Mariners vs. Rockies

 Ty France At The Plate

+- France has an OPS of .950, fueled by an OBP of .424 to go with a slugging percentage of .525.
+All three of those stats lead Seattle hitters this season.

-- Among the qualified batters in MLB play, his batting average ranks 10th, his on-base percentage ranks 30th, and he is 50th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 14th, his on-base percentage ranks 26th, and he is 48th in the league in slugging.

-- France is batting .391 during his last outings and is on a 10-game hitting streak.
+- France enters this game on a 11-game hitting streak.
+In his last outings, he's hitting .381.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.